-Duncan Robinson tied a franchise record with 10 3-pointers, Butler and Bam Adebayo each had triple-doubles and the Heat went on a wild late flurry to beat the Atlanta Hawks 135-121 in overtime on Tuesday night.
+MIAMI -- Duncan Robinson tied a franchise record with 10 3-pointers, Bam Adebayo and Jimmy Butler each had triple-doubles and the Miami Heat scored 22 unanswered points down the stretch to beat the Atlanta Hawks 135-121 in overtime on Tuesday night.

-Kendrick Nunn scored a career-high 36 points, one off the Heat rookie single-game record.
-Robinson scored 34, a career high.
+Kendrick Nunn scored 36 points, one off the Heat rookie record.
 Adebayo finished with a career-high 30 points, 11 rebounds and 11 assists.
 Butler had 20 points, a career-high 18 rebounds and 10 assists.

 Vince Carter, in the 1,500th regular-season game of his career, scored 12 for the Hawks.
 Jabari Parker had 16 points and Cam Reddish added 12 for Atlanta.

 The Hawks used a 13-0 run to take an eight-point lead early in the fourth, before the Heat clawed back and eventually tied the game at 111-111 on a 3-pointer by Robinson with 3:11 left.